What is Snus?

 Top 5 Tobacco Free Snus (Nicotine Pouches)

-- 1. Nordic Spirit.
-Nordic Spirit has one of the most unique flavour ranges in the nicotine pouch market.
-However, what makes them completely unique is that all Nordic Spirit pouches have a base note of bergamot added to them, which gives them a flavour profile similar to that of traditional snus.
+- Nordic Spirit - Nordic Spirit has one of the most unique flavour ranges in the nicotine pouch market.
+However, what makes them unique is that all Nordic Spirit pouches have a base note of bergamot added to them, giving snus users a flavour profile similar to that of traditional snus.

-- 2. VELO.
-A Swedish brand of pouches, VELO pouches are made from plant-based fibres, flavouring and nicotine with a gum base.
+- VELO - A Swedish brand of pouches, VELO pouches are made from plant-based fibres, flavouring and nicotine with a gum base.

-- 3. LYFT.
-LYFT is a relaunched brand with a range of artisan nicotine pouches.
+- LYFT - LYFT is a relaunched brand with a range of artisan pouches, providing snus users with a greater choice of snus products.

-- 4. ZYN.
-A brand of all-white nicotine pouches made in Scandinavia.
+- ZYN - A brand of all-white Scandinavian snus.
 ZYN is the most popular nicotine pouch brand in the U.S. and are becoming increasingly popular with U.K. users too.

-- 5. LOOP.
-LOOP is a Swedish brand of pouches launched in 2019, developing new and innovative nicotine pouches.
+- LOOP - LOOP is a Swedish brand of pouches launched in 2019, developing new and innovative nicotine pouches

 What is Snus Used For?